 If selected, stipends paid pursuant to this Program are Academic Supplemental or Supplemental pay under the university's Stipend and Supplemental Pay Policy.

-The Self-Paced Online Course Development Program (OCDP) is a professional development program intended to support faculty in the design and development of quality online courses.
-The program is entirely online in Blackboard and is open to USI faculty and USI administrative employees.
-Throughout the online course an assigned Instructional Designer will be available for consultations to answer questions, look over the required deliverables, and brainstorm different ideas.
-The Self-Paced OCDP has 10 modules that include:
+The Online Course Development Program (OCDP) Alum is a professional development program intended to support faculty in the design and development of quality online courses.
+Throughout the course an assigned Instructional Designer will be available for consultations to answer questions, look over the required deliverables, and brainstorm different ideas.
+The Build It!
+Alum is more self-paced than the normal OCDP - Build It! program and has the same content.

-The developed courses will be evaluated using the Quality Matters (QM) 7th edition rubric.
+The developed courses will be be submitted to Quality Matters for certificate and will be evaluated using the Quality Matters (QM) 7th edition rubric.

 The Online Learning office offers comprehensive consultation to help faculty design in the online environment, answer questions, and solve any issues they might be experiences in their current online courses.